 - 2 Tbsp Vegetable Oil

-- 1/2 can Chipotle Peppers in Adobo Sauce (use entire pepper)
+- 1/2 can Chipotle Peppers in Adobo Sauce (use entire pepper, seeds, and sauce.)

 - 1 Tbsp Oregano